kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 I have't really been asked these questions frequently, but I would not mind answering if I were.

-## At what age did you start to teach yourself how to program computers?
-I started at 20, back in 2020.
-Yes, I'm 24 years now.

 ## How did you get into programming?
 I wanted to make websites.
 Turns out, you need code, and so I had to teach myself how to write code.

 ## Do you like to Program?
-I Love it.
-It's like my life finally had a meaning.
-Here was something I really liked that I wanted to be really good at.
-And it turns out, I can make a living out of it as well.
+Yes, very much.
+Programming enriches my life with meaningfulness that I don't take for granted; I'm glad I found something I really like to do and that I want to be really good at.

+## When did you start to program?
+I started to teach myself how to code in 2020.
+I was 20 years old then.

 ## What was your first Programming Language?
 My first Hello World was in HTML, which is a markup language.
 My first 'real' programming language was Javascript.